EireSmith/notch/readme.txt

-Contract manager for freelance workers where users can uplaod contract information along with invoices.
+Contract manager for freelance workers where users can save contract information and upload invoice files.

+CRUD webapp using; frontend: HTML, CSS, Vanilla JS % Jinja; backend: Python, RESTful API on the Flask framework.